On fleeting Hong Kong trips, Chinese make frugal fashionable

 The boom in Hong Kong's mass market retail sector comes as luxury goods sales suffer due to a slowdown in China's economic growth, a government crackdown on giving expensive gifts in return for favours and in-your-face displays of wealth.

-LVMH, the world's biggest luxury goods group, said in April demand in China had been "flattish" for about 10 months.
-Luxury watch retailers Sincere Watch (Hong Kong) Ltd and Emperor Watch & Jewellery Ltd also reported a decline in sales.
+LVMH (LVMH.PA), the world's biggest luxury goods group, said in April demand in China had been "flattish" for about 10 months.
+Luxury watch retailers Sincere Watch (Hong Kong) Ltd (0444.HK) and Emperor Watch & Jewellery Ltd (0887.HK) also reported a decline in sales.

 In a bid to boost business, some upmarket brands are sending clients on all-inclusive shopping trips to Hong Kong.